 International Students: 100%, Female Students: 57%

-The French Grande École, ESSEC Business School, which ranked third last year, claims second place this year, boasting 100% international students and 57% female students.
+Another French Grande École, ESSEC Business School, which ranked third last year, claims second place in 2025, boasting 100% international students and 57% female students.

-ESSEC’s full-time MBA program provides students a pathway to become an innovative, responsible, and digital-savvy business leader.
+ESSEC’s full-time MBA program provides students with a pathway to develop as innovators and responsible and digital-savvy business leaders.

 1. University of Glasgow: Adam Smith Business School